About Us - Learner Success

-Our Teaching and Learning In Diverse Classrooms report, commissioned by our Board of Education, is our blueprint for learner success.
-We held many rich conversations thanks to our working group, which included students, parents, support staff, teachers, principals and vice-principals, senior management and members of our Board of Education.
+Our Teaching and Learning In Diverse Classrooms report, commissioned by the New Westminster Schools Board of Education, is our blueprint for learner success.
+We held many rich conversations thanks to our working group, which included students, parents, support staff, teachers, principals and vice-principals, senior management and members of the Board of Education.
 The Working Group also conducted a literature review of effective educational practices, drafted Belief Statements centred on teaching and learning in diverse classrooms, and articulated some draft priorities and action plans for moving forward.

 Completed in 2016, Teaching and Learning In Diverse Classrooms: A District Blueprint for Learner Success, highlights four important themes that guide our work:

 Engagement and personalized learning is a key element of the current educational transformation in British Columbia.
 It is important to tap into individual learner preferences and passions to ignite their motivation and desire to learn.
 Approaches for engaging students include inquiry-based and project-based learning, as well as frameworks such as Universal Design for Learning, a method for personalizing learning to accommodate learner differences and preferences.